kalmbach/restful-rails-api/README.md

 end
 ```

-This is just a very basic implementation, you probably will want to secure
+This is just a very basic implementation, you probably will want to extend it
-the access with authentication, permissions, fragment caching in the jbuilder
+adding authentication, permissions, fragment caching in the jbuilder views, etc.
-views, etc.

 Have fun!